AdaCore/gnatstudio/docs/users_guide/main_window.rst

   A given project might appear multiple times in the view, if it is imported by several other projects.

-  :index:`projects; limited with`
-  Likewise, if you have edited the project manually and have used the :samp:`limited with` construct to have cycles in the project dependencies, the cycle will expand infinitely.
+  Likewise, if you have edited the :index:`project <single: projects; limited with>` manually and have used the :samp:`limited with` construct to have cycles in the project dependencies, the cycle will expand infinitely.
 For instance, if project :file:`a` imports project :file:`b`, which in turns imports project :file:`a` through a :samp:`limited with` clause, then expanding the node for :file:`a` will show :file:`b`.
 In turn, expanding the node for :file:`b` will show a node for :file:`a`, and so on.

   A special icon with a pen mark is displayed if the project was modified, but not saved yet.
 You can choose to save it at any time by right-clicking on it.